Maxine Dexter: Political positions

 Dexter supports the transition to a single-payer health care system.
 She also supports greater protections for employees, reducing greenhouse gas emissions, increased money for public housing, and stricter gun control.
-Dexter opposes efforts to condition U.S. aid to Israel amid the ongoing Gaza war but supports a negotiated cease-fire and delivery of humanitarian aid.
+Dexter supports efforts to condition U.S. aid to Israel amid the ongoing Gaza war, cosponsoring the "Block the Bombs Act," which would block offensive weapons to Israel.
 She was one of 21 Democrats who have sponsored a resolution led by Representative Rashida Tlaib condemning Israel's actions in Gaza as a genocide and calling for sanctions against Israel.